danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 It's possible that the resolution of a Promise is rejection instead of fulfillment, a rejection value can either be set directly by the program logic, or it can result implicitly from a runtime exception

-With Promises, the `then(..)` call can actually take two functions, the first for fullfilment and the second for rejection
+With Promises, the `then(..)` call can actually take two functions, the first for fulfillment and the second for rejection

 ```js
 add( fetchX(), fetchY() )